 Note: For an organization-owned repository, you must be in an organization's Owners group to perform the actions described in this article.
 Alternatively, if you added the repository in question by clicking Add Open Source Repo, you must have GitHub-rights to administer the repository.

-The steps below explain how to setup and test Code Climate's Slack integration.
+The steps below explain how to setup and test Quality's Slack integration.
 Note that these steps will require you to move back and forth between Code Climate and Slack.

 - In Slack, click the "Team Settings" arrow in the upper-left hand corner of the screen and select Configure Integrations.